microsoft/BotBuilder-V3/en-us/azure bots/Templates/azure-bots-templates-proactive.md

 {:toc}

 ## What is a proactive bot?
 The most common bot use case is when a user initiates the interaction by chatting with the bot via their favorite channel.
-What if you wanted to have the bot contact the user based on some triggered event, some lengthy job, or some external events changing state of system (e.g. pizza ready to pickup)?
-The proactive bot template is designed to illustrate just that!
+What if you wanted to have the bot contact the user based on some triggered event or lengthy job or an external event such as a state change in the system (for example, the pizza is ready to pick up)?
+The proactive bot template is designed to do just that!

 ## The proactive bot scenario in the proactive template
-The proactive bot template provides all the Azure resources you need to enable a very simple proactive scenario, in particular.
-Here is a diagram with brief overview of system in our example:
+The proactive bot template provides all the Azure resources you need to enable a very simple proactive scenario.
+The following diagram provides an overview of how triggered events work.

 ![Overview of Example Proactive Bot](/en-us/images/azure-bots/azure-bot-proactive-diagram.png)

 When you create a proactive bot with the Azure Bot Service, you will find these Azure resources in your resource group:

 - Azure Storage (used to create the queue)
-- Azure Function App (a queueTrigger Azure Function) - Triggered whenever there is a message in queue, and communicates to Bot service via DirectLine.
-This function uses Bot binding to send out message as part of trigger payload.
-Our example function forwards user message as is from the queue.
+- Azure Function App (a queueTrigger Azure Function)&mdash;Triggered whenever there is a message in the queue, and communicates to the Bot service via Direct Line.
+This function uses bot binding to send the message as part of the trigger’s payload.
+Our example function forwards the user’s message as is from the queue.
-- Azure Bot Service (your bot) - Contains logic of receiving message from user, enqueue message with required properties (Recipient, User's message) into to Azure Queue, and logic for receiving triggers from Azure Function sending back the message it received from trigger payload.
+- Azure Bot Service (your bot) - Contains the logic that receivies the message from user, adds the message with required properties (Recipient and the user's message) to the Azure queue, and receives the triggers from Azure Function and sends back the message it received from trigger's payload.

 Everything is properly configured and ready to work.